libxsmm/libxsmm/README.md

 void libxsmm_dblasmm(int m, int n, int k, const double* a, const double* b, double* c);
 ```

-With C++ function overloading, the library allows to omit the 's' and 'd' denoting the numeric type in the above C interface.
-Further, a type 'libxsmm_mm_dispatch<*type*>' can be used to instantiate a functor rather than making a distinction for the numeric type in 'libxsmm_?mm_dispatch'.
+With C++ and FORTRAN function overloading, the library allows to omit the 's' and 'd' denoting the numeric type in the above C interface.
+Further, in C++ a type 'libxsmm_mm_dispatch<*type*>' can be used to instantiate a functor rather than making a distinction for the numeric type in 'libxsmm_?mm_dispatch'.

 ## Build Instructions
 To generate the interface inside of the 'include' directory and to build the library, run *one* of the following commands (by default OFFLOAD=1 implies MIC=1):